King Of South Shields

 We met Muhammad's daughter Hana, who was really inspirational & we really connected with her as well.
 We hoped we might get to meet Muhammad, but he wasn’t in Chicago at the time we were there, so that didn’t come off for us.

 We went to his ranch though, which was cool.
 Muhammad was aware of the film & Tina went back over again, at a later date & she met Muhammad & hooked him up with a copy.

-Now some years later, Tina’s film company Bridge & Tunnel are now based on the 4th Floor of Curtis Mayfield House & it was Muhammad that brought us together.
+Some years later, Tina’s film company Bridge & Tunnel moved to the 4th Floor of Curtis Mayfield House & it was Muhammad that brought us together.

 Tina was nominated for a BAFTA award in 2013 & you can read all about that & her Film Company, over in the Curtis Mayfield House section.

-Here is a picture of a little painting our friend gave us one Xmas.
-We liked it so much that we got some of our art student chums, who were working with us in the Club at the time, to use it as the basis for them creating the massive Muhammad Ali mural we now have, up in the Club.
+Here is a picture of a little painting our chum Deborah gave us one Xmas.
+We liked it so much that we got Rachel, one of our art student chums, who was working with us in the Club at the time, to use it as the basis to create the massive Muhammad Ali mural we now have, up in the Club.